 • the support required is the responsibility of mainstream and community services.

-Your early childhood partner will work closely with you to set clear expectations, goals, responsibilities and outcomes of the early supports.
+Your early childhood partner will work closely with you to set clear expectations, goals, responsibilities and expected outcomes of the early supports.

 Early supports can be provided in individual or group settings, and may include: